supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 Nosto's GraphQL APIs can be used for simplified implementations for headless frontends.
-While recommend using our JS API for use in headless environments, there are scenarios where a GraphQL based implementation might be more fruitful.
+While we recommend using our JS API for use in headless environments, there are scenarios where a GraphQL based implementation might be more fruitful.

 * [Using the API](/GraphQL:-Using-the-API)
 * [Testing & Debugging](/GraphQL:-Testing-&-Debugging)